Discover Swiss Financial Secrets That Maximize Your Money!

 I wish we could go to 99% stocks.
 Ideally, we would like 100% stocks, but no Robo-advisor currently allows this because they need some cash to pay the fees.
 But 98% in stocks is already excellent.

 When you open an account, they will ask you the usual questions to guess your risk capacity.
 With this information, they will propose one of the four portfolios.
-But you can choose yourself if you disagree with their recommendations.
+However, you can decide yourself if you disagree with their recommendations.

 For these portfolios, Findependent uses 9 Exchange Traded Funds (ETFs).
 All the ETFs they use are physically replicating ETFs, which is great.
 And Findependent is very transparent and shares the exact ETFs they are using for each of their portfolios